mizraith/TkFontAwesome/README.md

 3. Loads into pypi as a package:  tkfontawesome_mizraith

+4. Added pre-built wheels (for now) into the package because as of 2024 tksvg is broken and will not compile/instal on Mac OS or Linux.
+You can install tksvg manually from these wheels.
+Thanks to: https://github.com/mcha-forks/python-tksvg/actions/runs/8101063696

 ## More info
 You may use any of the 2k+ _free_ [FontAwesome 6.5 icons](https://fontawesome.com/v6/icons?o=r&m=free).
 The **fill color** and **size** are customized to your specifications and then converted